Sofia-so/fast_api_pet_project/README.md

 - Role-based access control (admins, employees, and customers have different permissions)
 - Request and response validation using Pydantic
 - Interactive API documentation with Swagger/OpenAPI

+## Testing & CI

+The project includes automated tests using Pytest covering the main API functionality, including authentication, users, products, categories, orders, and role-based access control.

+Tests are automatically run with GitHub Actions on pushes and pull requests to the `master` branch.
+The workflow also supports manual execution.

 ## Database Diagram